GitHub for project management

 Here are some examples of “traditional” and “non-traditional” use of issues.

-OHI-Science’s Issues: are also an example of less “traditional” use of Issues but perhaps also somewhat common.
-This is a private repository, which is why there is no link to these Issues.
-Here, Issues are used for private conversations and archiving ideas and discussions: the OHI-Science team uses issues instead of email to have private, archived, searchable conversations about scientific methods.
-We are diligent about having important science conversations in these Issues, rather than those conversations being lost in emails or Slack.
-This is more organized and also makes onboarding team members much smoother since we do not need to forward emails to new team members.
+OHI-Science’s Issues below, are also an example of less “traditional” use of Issues but perhaps also somewhat common.
+Here, the OHI team created a private repository where Issues are used for private conversations and archiving ideas and discussions: the OHI-Science team uses issues instead of email to have private, archived, searchable conversations about scientific methods as described in Lowndes et al. 2017.
+The team is diligent about having important science conversations in these Issues, rather than those conversations being lost in emails or Slack.
+This is more organized and also makes onboarding team members much smoother since the team does not need to forward emails to new team members and tease through attachements.

 How to use Issues